lorenzo-stoakes/learn-prolog-now/notes/10_cuts_and_negation.md

 * There is another way - the built-in predicate __!__, called *cut*, which provides a more direct way of controlling the way Prolog looks for solutions.

-* Cut is essentially a special atom we can use to write clauses, e.g.:-
+* Cut is essentially a special atom we can use to write clauses.

+E.g.:-

     p(X):- b(X), c(X), !, d(X), e(X).